isomerpages/govtech-stp/pages/arriving-overview.md

 permalink: /arriving/overview
 ---

-Singapore is still open to  travellers, but eligibility and health requirements will differ depending on the country of departure and traveller type.
-Please find the Safe Travel Lanes you may be eligible for via the tables below, arranged by country/region and traveller type.
-Click the links to find out more about the specific Safe Travel Lanes.

 ## Arriving from All Countries/Regions
 For all countries/regions, the following traveller types and Safe Travel Lanes are applicable for general entry into Singapore.